Monday, November 25, 2024

 I certainly don’t just mean deciding where to hit the shuttle.
 Yes, that is important but it’s far more than that.

-I believe that we must create lots of opportunities that encourage players to see and anticipate, be able to intentionally influence the rallies within a practice, and then make informed choices
+We must create lots of opportunities that encourage players to see and anticipate,

 professor mark williams utah